By: Trisha Dello Iacono, National Field & Legislative Manager, Moms Clean Air Force

 To: Environmental Protection Agency

-Good afternoon.
-My name is Trisha Dello Iacono, and I live in Mullica Hill, New Jersey, a small suburb just outside Philadelphia.
-Thank you for this opportunity to offer my comments in a format that is safe and accessible to so many.
+Good morning, my name is Trisha Dello Iacono, and I live in Mullica Hill, New Jersey, a small suburb just outside of Philadelphia.
+Thank you for this opportunity to offer my comments in a format that is safe and accessible to many.

 I am the National Field and Legislative Manager for Moms Clean Air Force, an organization made up of parents fighting to protect our children’s health from the pollution that is fueling climate change and harming our children.
-I am here today on behalf of our more than 1 million parents from across the country to urge you to cut oil and gas methane pollution 65% by 2025 (from 2012 levels) to protect children’s health and their future.
+I am here today on behalf of our more than 1 million parents from across the country to support this administration’s proposal to reinstate state authority to set stronger clean car standards.

-I am also here today as a mom to four young children and two stepkids, one of whom suffers from severe asthma and allergies.
-Methane, the main ingredient in natural gas, is a powerful greenhouse gas pollutant that is fueling the climate crisis.
-Air pollution created by oil and gas operations contributes to ozone smog that can damage lungs and trigger asthma attacks.
-Children bear the greatest burden from air pollution because their lungs are still developing and they spend a good portion of their time playing outdoors.
+I am also here today as a mom to four young children and two step-kids, one of whom suffers from severe asthma and allergies.
+As a mom and stepmom, I care deeply about safety and efficiency—and pollution.
+This impacts my family directly.
 My stepson, an avid athlete and junior in high school, is the one suffering when heat waves and high ozone days in the Northeast trigger his asthma attacks.
 Over 26 million people in the US—including more than 6 million children—suffer from asthma.
+The limits on vehicle pollution that protect them should never have been rolled back—particularly when battling a public health crisis that is especially lethal for those with respiratory trouble.